23andMe vs AncestryDNA

 That means they are much less likely to be interested in sharing their info or even replying to messages.

-AncestryDNA has tested a lot more people so far, too, about 5 million compared to about 2 million through 23andMe.
+AncestryDNA has tested a lot more people so far, too, 15 million compared to 1 million through 23andMe.

 Naturally, the more people who have been tested, the more likely you are to find a match.